OPM/opm-tests/actionx/ACTIONX.md

 Note:
  1) This version users a Cartesian Regular Grid; however, OPM Flow does not have an OLDTRAN option that is normally used with this type of grid.
 This means that OPM Flow users the NEWTRAN transmissibility calculation instead, that is normally used to calculate the transmissibilities Corner Point Geometry grids.
-Thus, to compare with the commercial simulator the NEWTRAN keyword should be added in the GRID section to ensure that the transmissibilities are comparable.
  2) NEWTRAN has been added to this input deck but is not required as OPM Flow only has this option.
  3) This is the corner-point geometry version of SPE09.